dvdvideo1234/EnvironmentOrganizer/readme.md

    If you want to change these, just edit the files related with your <cutom-name> ( cupcake ).
 Do not worry about the cvar spacers.
 You can use tabs, spaces, or both mixed, so you can align the values one under another as you prefer.
-After you are done with all your changes, you must make the script load your custom settings from that file by setting "envorg_hashvar #<cutom-name>" ( For the example above "envorg_hashvar #cupcake" And yes I am a brony xD ).
-The hashtag command can be translated to: "When envorg_hashvar is created assign to it <load-file><cutom-name>" where <load-file> is "#" Done.
+After you are done with all your changes, you must make the script load your custom settings from that file by setting "envorg_datasrc #<cutom-name>" ( For the example above "envorg_datasrc #cupcake" And yes I am a brony xD ).
+The hashtag command can be translated to: "When envorg_datasrc is created assign to it <load-file><cutom-name>" where <load-file> is "#" Done.
 Now the settings will be loaded form the file chosen on startup ( Example file: envorganizer/cupcake_<adjuster-member>.txt under "DATA")
 N: Here is how the exports should look in case you are wondering.